Why Skopje is one of the Strangest Places we’ve been

 The dispute with Greece continues.
 Ask a Macedonian where he goes on vacation though and he’ll tell you the beaches of Northern Greece.
 He just won’t have his passport recognized.

-Update: After much negotiation, FYROM or Macedonia, is now officially “North Macedonia”.
+Update: As mentioned above, Macedonia is now officially “North Macedonia”.

 Skopje and the “Skopje 2014” Plan

 Above/Below: the 22 m high Alexander the Great statue in Macedonia Square, the centerpiece in the “Skopje 2014” plan to spruce up the city.
 Built in Italy, it cost 9 million Euros.
 Total cost of the Skopje 2014 renovations?
 Approximately 560 million Euros to date.
 They’re not finished, much of the city is a construction zone.
 The expensive plans and allegations of corruption are part of the reason for the paint-bombing of monuments you see around the city (further below).

 Below: 3 ships in the middle of the small Vardar river almost make you forget that Macedonia is a landlocked country.
 I think they look like Pirate ships.
 One of them is the fancy Hotel Senigallia – has to be one of the most unique hotel stay anywhere.